Resources to support home learning

 Whizzpopbang has a load of free science resources available to use at home.

-Explorify has some interesting science ideas for parents and children to do at home - this week (Monday 20th April) they are looking at how plants grow.
+Explorify has some interesting science ideas for parents and children to do at home.

 White Rose Maths has loads of useful maths activities for all year groups, split into week blocks.